sinoz/osrs-docs/docs/mechanics/timers.md

   - While farming runs at an interval of five minutes, the time until the initial execution varies.
 Farming is synchronized with real-time clocks.
   - Cut-down farming trees execute on a separate timer.

+### Stat Replenishment

+Contrary to popular belief, stat replenishment and debuffs are not done using a timer.
+Instead, the engine of OldSchool RuneScape handles the periodic decrements/increments of player and NPC stats.

 ## Media